facelessuser/coloraide/docs/src/markdown/plugins/index.md

 The plugin should provide a unique `NAME` and the fitting/mapping logic under `#!py3 fit()`.
 The method does not return anything and should modify the `color` directly to be in gamut.

+!!! warning "Reserved Name"
+    `clip` is a special, reserved name and the associated plugin cannot be overridden.
+Another clip plugin can be written, but it cannot override the original.

 ## Color Space